Living well with diabetes: You can do it!

 - Make sure you understand what type of diabetes you have.
+There are three different types: type 1, type 2, and gestational diabetes.
 Learn all you can about it.
 Talk with your doctor and ask questions.
-Talk with a dietitian or certified diabetes educator for help with your diet.
+Get advice from a dietitian or certified diabetes educator to help with your diet.
 Ask your treatment team for help when you need it.

 Step 2: Know your diabetes ABCs

 - B is for blood pressure.
-The goal for most people with diabetes is a measure below 130/80.
+The goal for most people with diabetes is a measure below 140/90.
 High blood pressure makes your heart work too hard.
-It can lead to heart attack, stroke, and kidney disease.
+It can lead to heart attack, stroke, and kidney disease.2

 - C is for cholesterol.
 Cholesterol is a waxy material that is found in foods and made by your body.
 LDL, or bad cholesterol, can build up and clog blood vessels.
 That can cause a heart attack or a stroke.
 HDL, or good cholesterol, helps remove cholesterol from your blood vessels.
-The LDL goal for most people with diabetes is below 100.
-The HDL goal for most men with diabetes is above 40.
-The HDL goal for most women with diabetes is about 50.
+Ask your doctor what your cholesterol numbers should be.2

 Step 3: Manage your diabetes

-The ADA reminds people with diabetes that they can eat the same foods their families enjoy.
 Everyone benefits from healthy eating, so the whole family can take part.
-You can fit your favorite foods into your meal plan and still manage your diabetes.
+You may be able to fit your favorite foods into your meal plan and still manage your diabetes.

-What you eat and when you eat affect how your diabetes medicines work.
+What and when you eat affect how your diabetes medicines work.
 Talk with your doctor about when to take your diabetes medicine.
-It may help to make a chart with the following: names of your medicines; when to take them; and how much to take.
+It may help to make a chart with the following: names of your medicines, when to take them, and how much to take.

 For people taking certain diabetes medicines, following a schedule for meals, snacks, and physical activity is best.
-However, some diabetes medicines allow for more flexibility.
 You can work with your healthcare team to make the diabetes and meal plans that are best for you.